Don Lane (politician): Fitzgerald Inquiry

 In late 1986, two journalists, the ABC's Chris Masters and The Courier-Mail's Phil Dickie, independently began investigating the extent of police and political corruption in Queensland and its links to the National Party state government.
 Dickie's reports, alleging the apparent immunity from prosecution enjoyed by a group of illegal brothel operators, began appearing in early 1987; Masters' explosive Four Corners investigative report on police corruption entitled The Moonlight State aired on 11 May 1987.
 Within a week, Deputy Premier and Police Minister Bill Gunn, who was serving as acting premier while Bjelke-Petersen was campaigning for Prime Minister, decided to initiate a wide-ranging Commission of Inquiry into police corruption, despite opposition from Bjelke-Petersen.
 Gunn selected former Federal Court judge Tony Fitzgerald as its head.
 By late June, the terms of inquiry of what became known as the Fitzgerald Inquiry had been widened from members of the force to include "any other persons" with whom police might have been engaged in misconduct since 1977.

 Fitzgerald began his formal hearings on 27 July 1987, and a month later the first bombshells were dropped as Sgt Harry Burgess—accused of accepting $221,000 in bribes since 1981—implicated senior officers Jack Herbert, Noel Dwyer, Graeme Parker and Commissioner Terry Lewis in complex graft schemes.
-Other allegations quickly followed, and on 21 September Gunn ordered Lewis—knighted in 1986 at Bjelke-Petersen's behestand now accused of having taken $663,000 in bribes—to stand down.
+Other allegations quickly followed, and on 21 September Gunn ordered Lewis—knighted in 1986 at Bjelke-Petersen's behest and now accused of having taken $663,000 in bribes—to stand down.

 The ground had begun to shift out from under Bjelke-Petersen's feet even before the hearings began.
 The first allegations of corruption prompted the Labor opposition to ask the Governor, Sir Walter Campbell, to use his reserve power to sack Bjelke-Petersen.
 His position deteriorated rapidly; ministers were openly opposing him in Cabinet meetings, which had been almost unthinkable for most of his tenure.

 Matters came to a head on 26 November, when a spill motion was carried by a margin of 38–9.
 Bjelke-Petersen boycotted the meeting, and thus did not nominate for the ensuing leadership vote, which saw Environment Minister Mike Ahern elected as the new leader with Gunn remaining as his deputy.
 Despite having helped do the numbers to topple Bjelke-Petersen, in December 1987, Lane was dumped to the backbench after being named adversely in the inquiry.

-Corruption allegations and prison (1989-1991)
+Corruption allegations and prison (1989–1991)

 The Fitzgerald hearings were told by Jack Herbert that Don Lane had been paid significant bribes.
 The inquiry showed that taxation and banking records proved that Lane had significant unexplained income.
 Of the 27 pages dedicated to activities by politicians, the majority focused on either Joh Bjelke-Petersen, Russ Hinze or Ted Lyons.
 One page was dedicated to Don Lane.